 - Visit our office for your regular cleanings and exams – Keeping up with your dental cleanings and exams can also help you keep your dental costs down to a minimum.
 Dental cleanings is a cheapest dental procedure and most often is covered by any dental insurance.
 While every policy is different, most dental insurances cover cleanings and exams as well as x-rays at 100%.
 That means that if you keep your mouth healthy, your dental treatment could cost you absolutely nothing and allow you to have affordable dentistry!
 Staying current with your dental cleanings also means that plaque will be thoroughly cleaned off of your teeth that isn’t removed by regular brushing and flossing at home.
 When plaque is removed and not allowed to sit for an extended period of time on the teeth, it helps prevent cavities.
 Visiting our office at least twice a year for cleanings and exams also means that if there are any dental concerns, we can address them while they are minor.
 If dental concerns go untreated, they don’t go away.
 They only get bigger and are no longer an inexpensive fix.

-- Fix cavities as soon as possible – Cavities are a silent dental disease because they do not cause pain.
-When you have a cavity, it may be easy to put off because it is not causing you any pain.
+- Fix cavities as soon as possible – Cavities are a silent dental disease because they do not cause discomfort.
+When you have a cavity, it may be easy to put off because it is not causing you any discomfort.
 The problem with this mentality is that cavities do not get smaller; they only get bigger and deeper into the tooth.
-The deeper the cavity gets, the higher the chance it will cause you pain.
-Once a tooth starts causing you pain consistently, it is usually too late for a simple filling.
+The deeper the cavity gets, the higher the chance it will cause you discomfort.
+Once a tooth starts causing you discomfort consistently, it is usually too late for a simple filling.
 A more expensive root canal will be needed instead to treat the infected tooth.
-Once cavities are diagnosed, be sure to take care of them as soon as possible to prevent the cavity from getting larger, painful, and more expensive.
+Once cavities are diagnosed, be sure to take care of them as soon as possible to prevent the cavity from getting larger, very uncomfortable, and more expensive.

 - Use dental payment plans – In addition to working with your insurance or offering discounts through Lincoln Dental Plans for uninsured patients, we also offer convenient payment options and dental payment plans to help you pay for treatment and keep dentistry affordable.
 Using a dental payment plan can help you get the treatment necessary to restore your oral health without the stress of worrying how you will pay for it all at once.